cx-language/cx/docs/arrays.md

 }
 ```

+Array literals must contain exactly as many elements as the declared array
+size.
+A `const` array keeps its data view immutable, so its `data()` result
+cannot be assigned to a mutable pointer or used to mutate an element.

 Arrays are values: assigning an array copies its elements.
 To pass an array to a function without copying, take it by a slice view (`T[]`),
 which refers to the caller's elements in place: